IvanJames25/School-Portfolio/README.md

 # My Portfolio
 <h1>Hi, I'm Ivan James! <br/> | <a href="https://github.com/IvanJames25">School Portfolio</a> | <a href="www.linkedin.com/in/ivan-james-langres-aa93bb275">Linkedin Portfolio</a> | <a href="https://www.figma.com/design/pHAOW9XRJTtZFc4CsqkBm0/HCI?node-id=69-946&p=f&m=draw">Figma Prototype</a> | </h1>

+<h2>Introduction</h2>

+- <b>Hi, my name is Ivan James, and I’m a student with a strong passion for design, technology, and data.
+I’ve been learning UX/UI design and have already created some prototypes using Figma, which helped me understand how to design user-friendly digital experiences.
+I’m also eager to learn coding so I can turn my designs into real, working products.
+In addition, I’m interested in data analysis and want to explore how data can improve user experiences and guide better design decisions.
+I’m excited to keep learning and growing in all these areas.</b>

 <h2>Member of Team ADL</h2>

 ![Team ADL](TeamADL.png)